metral/build_a_cloud/README.md

 6. Appropriately set your Cloud Servers username in 'creds'
 7. Appropriately set your Cloud Servers password (api key) in 'creds'
 8. Run `$ ./install_deps.sh` to install the dependencies needed
-8. Source the 'creds' file into your environment
+8. Source the 'creds' file into your environment `$ source creds`
 9. Test that the sourced 'creds' work by issuing a `$ nova image-list`

 <!---------------------------------------------------------------------------->